lmarzen/qmk_firmware/keyboards/shortcut/bridge75_iso/readme.md

 names.
 As the wireless stack is initialized in `keyboard_post_init_kb` a call is made to `md_send_devinfo` where the bluetooth name is passed but with the `$` character as the last character.
 The `$` is replaced with the BT device number when pairing.
-This seems to be a feature unique to this version of the CH582F firmware.
+This seems to be a feature unique to the version of the CH582F firmware that HFD uses.
 This also means during pairing do not 'CLEAN' the device and do not update the device name.
 Simply send PAIR to `md_send_devctrl`.

 ## What wireless chip is the Bridge75 using?